Murder of Esther and Jessica McCann

-On 4 September 1992, Frank McCann killed his wife, Esther McCann (née Leonard), and his eighteen-month-old foster-daughter Jessica McCann (who was also his biological niece) when he set fire to their family home in Rathfarnham, Dublin, Ireland.
-The couple had been trying to adopt Jessica, but the process had been repeatedly delayed, due to reports to the adoption agency that Frank McCann, an Olympian swimming coach, had fathered a child with a seventeen-year-old student of his who had special needs.
+On 4 September 1992, Frank McCann killed his wife, Esther McCann (née Leonard), and his eighteen-month-old foster-daughter Jessica McCann (who was also his biological niece) by setting fire to the family home in Rathfarnham, Dublin, Ireland.
+The couple had been trying to adopt Jessica, but the process had been repeatedly delayed, due to reports to the adoption agency that McCann, an Olympic swimming coach, had fathered a child with a seventeen-year-old student of his who had special needs.
 Fearing for the damage to his reputation if it came out, McCann resolved to murder his wife and foster-child.
-Found guilty of both of their murders in 1996, McCann is currently serving a life sentence in Arbour Hill Prison.
+Found guilty of both of their murders in 1996, McCann was sentenced to life imprisonment.
+He remains in custody as of August 2025 but has been granted occasional unsupervised leave.

 Background

 Frank, originally a cooper by trade, was at the time of the fire running a successful pub in Blessington called "The Cooperage".